Pretty Fly for a White Guy

-Agon of Eyeshield 21 dresses and behaves somewhat like a wangster, though he atleast has the sense not to talk like one.
+- Agon of Eyeshield 21 dresses and behaves somewhat like a gangster, though he atleast has the sense not to talk like one.
 Still, even by Eyeshield standards, he looks rather silly with his long dreads, gold chain, and baggy pants.

 White Guy: Damn, Shorty, dawg is pretendin' to be all Asian, and shit.

 Even Whiter Guy: That Cracka is white!
 Can't he see dat yo?

 - In Ralph Macchio's (NOT Britney Spears') movie Crossroads, the lead character idolizes blues music, but he looks at it as purely an art form.
 It only penetrates that the blues is a state of mind and heart when the love interest abandons him without even saying goodbye.

 - Collins in Idiocracy.
 Interestingly, he seems to hit it off pretty well with Upgrayedd ("With two D's for a 'double dose' of his pimping"), if his slide show is anything to go by.
 Part of the reason that the plot happens, furthermore, is that Collins ends up getting arrested by military police.
 It's implied that he took to the pimping lifestyle a little too closely...

 - The 2007 Transformers brings us Jazz, an alien robot who deliberately takes on Jive Turkey mannerisms, as Optimus noted that they learned Earth's languages from the web.

 - When Sam Witwicky is being questioned by the police, he sees one of the cop's guns, and that cop says, "You eyein' my piece, 50 cent?"
 Sam lampshades the line, and the short rant that follows, with, "Are you on drugs?"